College Search Process

 - Can you describe the atmosphere/personality of the campus?

 - Is an interview required?
-Is an interview a possibility at your school?
 What part does the interview play in the admissions process?
 What part does an area alumni interview play?

 - Do you super score the SAT and/or the ACT?